Who

 I’ve partnered with brands in every sector from finance to fashion and construction to health – so I’ll bring an objective and open perspective to your niche.

-I’ve lived and worked in the US, the UK, and Australia, as well as travelled to more than 40 countries – so I’m no stranger to the challenges of communicating in and between different cultures.
+I’ve lived and worked in the US and Australia, as well as the UK (Oxfordshire is home right now), and I've travelled to more than 40 countries – so I’m no stranger to the challenges of communicating in and between different cultures.

 I’ve got two small children – so I’m used to working with stubborn, distracted, uncooperative humans who always think they know best.